Gannalyo/A/README.md

 For more information, please visit the [Official website](https://opensource.actionsky.com/).

-## Documentation

-For more information, please visit the [Official website](https://opensource.actionsky.com/).

 ## Contribution

 Contributions are welcomed and greatly appreciated.
 See [CONTRIBUTION.md](https://github.com/actiontech/txle/blob/master/docs/CONTRIBUTION.md) for details on submitting patches and the contribution workflow.